gasduster99/sppComp/try1/try1_2.md

 $$\pi^*_{jklm\eta} = \frac{y^*_{jklm\eta}}{\sum_j y^*_{jklm\eta}} ~~~ \bm{y}^*_{klm\eta}\neq \bm{0}$$
 -->

-Estimating model (M4) in a Bayesain way gives access to the full posterior distribution of all of the parameters of the model.
-It is useful to emphasize that in the Bayesian setting, these parameters have full distributions, and they are typically handeled as a large number of samples from the joint posterior distribution of the parameters.
-Once the posterior sampling is complete, this simplifies parameter mean and variance estimation since the required moments are simply obtainted by computing the desired moments from the posterior samples.
+Estimating model (M4) in a Bayesian way gives access to the full posterior distribution of all of the parameters of the model.
+It is useful to emphasize that in the Bayesian setting, these parameters have full distributions, and they are typically handled as a large number of samples from the joint posterior distribution of the parameters.
+Once the posterior sampling is complete, this simplifies parameter mean and variance estimation since the required moments are simply obtained by computing the desired moments from the posterior samples.
 Additionally the fact that the parameters are full distributions, means that any functions which contain, or are derived from, parameters are themselves random variables with the function